 Post-Operative Instructions for Dogs

-If you have any questions or concerns directly related to the surgery during the recovery time period, ,please do not hesitate to contact the clinic at firstname.lastname@example.org (fastest response) or by phone 413-781-4019.
+If you have any questions or concerns directly related to the surgery during the recovery time period, please do not hesitate to contact the clinic at firstname.lastname@example.org for the fastest response.

 Things You Need to Do